sourcecred/docs/docs/beta/introduction.md

 ##### Examples of how a project might use Grain:

 * Paying contributors with grants or funds it already has based on Cred/Grain.
-* Creating a project-specific currency that can be traded for other forms of currency e.g.: ETH or US Dollars).
+* Creating a project-specific currency that can be traded for other forms of currency (ie: ETH or US Dollars).
 * Creating an internal currency that could be used solely for governance or to show support for features/ideas.

 ##### Examples of how an individual might use Grain:

 * Selling their grain back to the project in exchange for money from the project's budget (essentially wages you can claim by selling your Grain).
 * "Boosting" specific initiatives, ideas, goals, etc in the project by "burning" some of their Grain to make more Cred for that initiative.
-This creates a small flow of Cred from the initiative back to themselves, as a reward for sponsoring it.
+And creating a small flow of Cred from the initiative back to themselves as a bonus.
 * Selling their Grain to people or groups outside the project who would like to use it for Boosting and incentivizing certain features/decisions.

 Follow the rabbit hole deeper by reading our [How Grain Works](https://sourcecred.io/docs/beta/grain) documentation.